 These Chocolate Chip Snowball Cookies are a delicious, sweet, and buttery cookie that literally melts in your mouth.

-These snowball cookies are also nut free and egg free (great for people with food allergies) and super easy to make!
+These snowball cookies without nuts are egg free, making them great for people with food allergies, and super easy to make!

 More Christmas Cookies You’ll Love: